MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

 1. Add the **Microsoft.Bot.Builder.AI.QnA** NuGet package to your project.

-   You can do this via the NuGet Package Manager or the command line:
+   You can do this via the NuGet package manager or the command line:

    ```cmd
    dotnet add package Microsoft.Bot.Builder.AI.QnA